crcaretti/FC/readme.txt

     Ensure executable permission on file "devTools/tweeGo/tweego" (not tweego.exe!)
     Ensure executable permission on file "compile"
-    In the root dir of sources (where you see src, devTools, bin...) run command "./compile" from console
+    In the root dir of sources (where you see src, devTools, bin...) run command "./compile" from console compile-git will produce the same result file but with current commit hash in filename.

 4. Simple comparing and merging with original FC: